-Students who are not meeting SAP qualitatively (2.0 undergraduate or 3.0 graduate cumulative GPA) and/or quantitatively (67% completion) are allowed to receive financial aid for one term with a status of WARNING.
+Students who are not meeting SAP qualitatively and/or quantitatively (67% completion) are allowed to receive financial aid for one term with a status of WARNING.

 Students are notified by email when they are placed in a WARNING status and no appeal is necessary to receive aid for this status.
 Students must meet the SAP requirements at the end of their next term of enrollment or lose financial aid eligibility.
 Students may only be placed on Warning if they were meeting the SAP standards for the immediate preceding term.
 Students will only be allowed one warning per academic year.